leamars/DataTrack/README.md

 Data science is not in my wheelhouse of expertise.

 * I have a CS degree which allows me to quickly onboard to new programming languages, concepts and paradigms.
-* I've worked as a Product Manager, which has enabled me to understand what is needed of a data team in small, medium and large tech organizations and how they hollistically support the product and tech strategy of a company.
+* I've worked as a Product Manager, which has enabled me to understand what is needed of a data team in small, medium and large tech organizations and how they holistically support the product and tech strategy of a company.
 * I've also worked as an educator for over 10 years, most notably writing tutorials, publishing courses and editing books at [https://www.raywenderlich.com/](https://www.raywenderlich.com/), so I have considerable experience in delivering effective educational content.

 If you need an expert in data science for this role, I'm not the person you're looking for.
 But, if you need someone who has a solid background in a lot of related areas, who can learn fast and is excited about education and the transformative potential of data literacy and fluency... look no further (: